A Girl’s Dream

 Most of the girls in the MENA region face multiple struggles throughout their childhood and live through the consequences till they reach adulthood.

 Many believe they’re entitled enough to take away those girls’ dreams, ambitions, and innocence in the name of so-called traditions.
 One of those toxic traditions is early marriage, which falls under the umbrella of gender-based violence.
 Such corrupt tradition still runs in many societies despite being lawfully criminalized.
+The consequences of such crime harm girls physically, emotionally, mentally, and prevent them from pursuing any dreams of her own.

 Our work with UNICEF Egypt always highlighted important topics and raised awareness towards them, it resulted from a belief of us and them in the social power of art.
 So this led UNICEF Sudan to trust us with their latest Early Marriage campaign.